Pedigree Dog Food in pouches receives the Advisor’s lowest-tier rating of 1.5 stars.

 Even when you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a wet food containing a moderate amount of meat.

-Pedigree is a meat-based wet dog food using a moderate amount of named and unnamed meats and by-products as its main sources of animal protein, thus earning the brand 1.5 stars.
+Pedigree in pouches is a grain-inclusive moist dog food using a moderate amount of named meats and unnamed by-products as its main sources of animal protein, thus earning the brand 1.5 stars.

 Pedigree Dog Food